Best Knee Brace for Meniscus Injuries: Hinged, Compression, or Offloader?

 Medial compartment osteoarthritis

-In these situations, an unloader knee brace may reduce pressure on the affected side of the knee while improving walking comfort.
+In these cases, an unloader knee brace may reduce pressure on the affected side of the knee while improving walking comfort.

 Knee alignment